altid/altid.github.io/basic-setup.md

 ```

-Add an entry for each service you wish to use to your ubqt.cfg; example entries are found on the main page of each service listed below.
+Add an entry for each service you wish to use to your altid/config example entries are found on the main page of each service listed below.

-## Running Ubqt
+## Running Altid

-Once your ubqt.cfg is set up, you're mostly good to go.
+Once your altid/config is set up, you're mostly good to go.
 Start up your service:

 `./ircfs &`

-This will create a set of directories, one for each service, by default in /tmp/ubqt.
+This will create a set of directories, one for each service, by default in /tmp/altid.

 ```
-> ls /tmp/ubqt
+> ls /tmp/altid
-/tmp/ubqt/irc/
+/tmp/altid/irc/
-/tmp/ubqt/otherservice/
+/tmp/altid/otherservice/
 ```

 And it's ready to go!
 Now, these folders are interesting in their own right, but not particularily useful.
-To interact with these, you need a Ubqt server, and a client that can connect to it.
+To interact with these, you need an Altid server, and a client that can connect to it.
 For our example, we'll use 9p-server, and the simple example client that ships with it.

 ## Server Set Up